tleyden/tutt/README.md

 ## Caveats (why you shouldn't use this)

 * This is just a proof of concept and is very unpolished.
-But if you're interested in a polished version, smash that ⭐ icon!
+But if you're interested in a polished version, give the repo a ⭐!
 * The OpenAI API costs are approximately $1/day with the default settings.
 Open an issue if you are interested in support for running a Llava open source model.
 * Since your screenshots are being sent to OpenAI, **there are a lot of security and privacy risks with this app**.
 You should **only use it if you understand those risks**.
 Note that the data is not sent anywhere else besides OpenAI.